Continuously export Microsoft Defender for Cloud data

 This article describes how to configure continuous export to Log Analytics workspaces or Azure Event Hubs.

-Security Center also offers the option to perform a one-time, manual export to CSV.
+Defender for Cloud also offers the option to perform a one-time, manual export to CSV.
 Learn more in Manual one-time export of alerts and recommendations.

 |Release state:||General availability (GA)|